 MS & Grief

 Grief is often linked to feelings of hopelessness and loss, both of which are common with MS patients.
 Given that MS patients are always in a state of flux with their symptoms, grief comes and goes, and concurrently, so do common symptoms with depression.
-Similarly to anxiety, grief is often a predictor of depression as well.6
+Grief can often be a predictor of depression as well.6

 Relationship Strains of MS